AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Examples/01-Load Factors/01-common.md

 ### Calculate Load Factors with Amun Wind Atlas
 To use `AmunSession.run_load_factor_for_parameters`, select an available turbine that is available in Amun and set base parameters.
 See [SDK Reference](/docs/Reference/parameters#loadfactorbaseparameters-objects) for explanations on what each parameter means.

 Built-in dataset is a good choice of wind type to use if no site-specific data is available.
-To use a built-in datase, use [`aurora.amun.client.parameters.BuiltInWindParameters(WindType)`](/docs/Reference/parameters#builtinwindparameters-objects).
+To use a built-in dataset, use [`aurora.amun.client.parameters.BuiltInWindParameters(WindType)`](/docs/Reference/parameters#builtinwindparameters-objects).
 You can pass types like `AuroraWindAtlas`, `Era5`, `Merra2`, or `NEWA`.
 But check whether the wind type is supported by the [region](/docs/Examples/Regions/get-region-details).

 In our case, the region support Amun Wind Atlas, which is the most accurate version of built-in wind data available in Amun